johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 ...
 ```

 So we need a smarter strategy.
-Such a strategy needs to do dynamic binding of the subscription handler logic.
+Such a strategy needs to do dynamic binding of the *observable subscription function* logic.
 It needs to delay binding the results of the *observable subscription function factory* until a request is made.
 We have to make a little leap here.
 Instead of having our *observable subscription function factory* return a handler, as in the code above, we need to return a **function that returns a handler**.
 Yes, we're building sort of a factory of factories.
-It can sound a bit confusing, but conceptually, what we're going to do is store a function that returns a handler each time a request is made.
-Then we'll retrieve that function and use it to give us an actual handler when we get a response.
+It can sound a bit confusing, but conceptually, what we're going to do is **store a function** that returns a handler each time a request is made.
+Later, when we get a response, we'll retrieve that stored function and use it to give us an actual handler.
 For the rest of this section, we'll refer to this stored function as our *handler factory*.

 This construction let's us associate a *unique observable subscription function* with each observable.
 The approach we'll take goes something like this:

-1. At the time a user-land request is issued (via `ClientProxy#send), we'll create an instance of the *handler factory*, along with a unique identifier for the request.
+1. At the time a user-land request is issued (via `ClientProxy#send`), we'll create an instance of the *handler factory*, along with a unique identifier for the request.
 We'll store an association between the unique id and the *handler factory* in a map.
 2. When a response is received, we'll extract the identifier from the response, and use it to look up the *handler factory*.
-We'll then use this unique instance of the *handler factory* to complete our *observable subscription function*, and emit the result.
+We'll then use this unique instance of the *handler factory* to give us the actual final handler code, thus resolving our *observable subscription function*, and use this to emit the result.
 Since the only observable associated with this *observable subscription function* is the originator of the request, that's the only one that receives the emitted result.
 3. To tie these things together, we need to pass the identifier all the way through the request/response flow.
-The requesting code generates the identifier, it's passed through to the outbound message and returned on the corresponding inbound message, and then used as described in step 2 above.
+The requesting code generates the identifier, it's attached (as the `id` property) the outbound message, and finally returned on the corresponding inbound message.
+Then we use it as described in step 2 above.

-The pattern we described in step 3 above is often referred to as using [correlation ids](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CorrelationIdentifier.html) (for example, here's a [tutorial showing how](https://www.rabbitmq.com/tutorials/tutorial-six-python.html) a similar concept can be used for writing native RabbitMQ client apps).
+> The pattern we described in step 3 above is often referred to as using [correlation ids](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CorrelationIdentifier.html) (for example, here's a [tutorial showing how](https://www.rabbitmq.com/tutorials/tutorial-six-python.html) a similar concept can be used for writing native RabbitMQ client apps).

 #### Other Bookkeeping

-Another element of our strategy has to be to manage Faye channel subscription intelligently.
+Another element of our strategy is to manage Faye channel subscription intelligently.
 As we know, multiple inbound requests to `nestHttpApp` results in multiple outbound requests to, and responses from, `nestMicroservice`.
 We've been dealing with the multiplexing aspect of that challenge, but let's introduce one more requirement.
 An additional consequence of our design goal of **sharing a single inbound response channel** is that we we **must have only a single active subscription** to that response channel.
 When all active requests have completed, we unsubscribe.
-When a new request comes in, we subscribe again, and leave the subscription open until the channel quiesces again.
+When a new request comes in, we subscribe again, and leave the subscription open until the channel quiesces (i.e., there are no more inflight requests) again.

 #### Connection Management

 One thing we'll find, as we integrate our code with the framework, is that we need to adhere to its expectations for how we provide a client library connection.
 We'll mostly rely on some boilerplate code here, but let's briefly describe the strategy.
 Since we're packaging up a bunch of stuff inside *observable subscription functions* (and their factories, etc.), the framework expects us to provide access to the connection in a particular way.
 For the most part, we can just utilize some boilerplate to handle this.
 There's only a small bit that is specific to a client library.
-This is all packaged up in a `connect()` method that we should implement in our `ClientFaye` class.
+This is all packaged up in a `connect()` method that we must implement in our `ClientFaye` class.

 #### Odds and Ends